spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 ```shell
 make -j 4 -l 2
 ```
-which runs in approximately 17 minutes on a laptop with 64 GB RAM and 20 cores.
 Each RTMB model's fitted negative log likelihood can then be inspected via

 ```shell
 cat RTMB.res